Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 The frustration is real, isn’t it?
 When you feel like you’ve done everything to get your overtired newborn to sleep but he just won’t sleep during the day or night.

-Hopefully, this article has given you new insights, not just on strategies, but on the mindset you can adopt to make these challenges less difficult.
+Hopefully, you’ve gained new insights, strategies, and the mindset to make these challenges less difficult.
 A baby wrap is a fantastic way to “hold” him while still freeing your arms.
 Running a warm bath before he gets too worked up is another method to relax and calm him down.

 You can lay him on an infant lounger pillow, combined with swaddling him nice and snug, for a relaxing way to fall asleep.
 Likewise, the soothing motion of a swing and sucking on a pacifier can finally get him calm enough to sleep.